Sailing the Wine-Dark Aegean Sea

 At the end of an afternoon of unexpected pleasures, we walk slowly along Halki’s sun-washed waterfront to the dock.
 Stavros will pick us up for our trip back to Rhodes.

-A few of us pick up souvenirs.
-Waiting, I glance at small boats tied up nearby and, amazingly, am able to see their shadows darkening the harbor’s bottom .
+In the meantime, a few of us pick up souvenirs.
+Waiting, I glance at small boats bobbing in the water nearby and, amazingly, am able to see their shadows darkening the harbor’s bottom.
 It’s the clearest water with which any God ever blessed a world.

 The food is what sailing over the wine-dark sea is really all about.